jgaffuri/OriMap/docs/howtoactlidar/README.md

 - A PC with Windows.
 - A bit of time and maybe resilience !

-## Download Karttapullatin software

-See on [Karttapullatin website](http://www.routegadget.net/karttapullautin/).
-Download the version of the program corresponding to your PC (64 of 32 bits).
-For modern PCs, 64 bits is the one to use.

 ## Select the map extent

 - From [geoportail.lu](https://map.geoportail.lu/theme/main?version=3&zoom=14&X=684902&Y=6379262&lang=en&layers=&opacities=&bgLayer=topogr_global), go to the area of interest.
 As an example, we are going to make a map of *Noumerléen*, here: